trustyai-explainability/community/adr/ADR-0001-trustyai-external-library-integration.md

 **Cons:**

 * Increase complexity of TrustyAI service (dependency tracking and updating)
-* Adding new algorithms requires hardcoding
+* Complexity to "assemble"/compose the image of the service
+  * Even if no composition is done, there are still issues of hardcoding the algorithms and
   * Reduced flexibility (third party libraries need to be added directly)

 ### Proposal 2 - Container/Microservice composition: Sidecar container